yushiangfu/study-notes/z03-phosphor-objmgr.md

 ## <a name="introduction"></a> Introduction

-The main components of D-Bus are service, object, and interface; the object mapper helps query much of the lengthy information.
+The main components of D-Bus are service, object, and interface; the object mapper helps collect much of the lengthy information and respond.
-Queries rely on the database, a two-level data structure built and maintained by the mapper.
+The query is object-oriented and relies on the database, a two-level data structure built and maintained by the mapper.

 - object-to-services map
    - Since the service can be used as a namespace, there's no rule preventing multiple services from potentially creating the same object path.